ThrPaacj/LinuxUtility/README.md

 ## 📋 Overview

 This script automates the installation and configuration of:
-- Hyprland (Wayland compositor)
+- Hyprland
 - Essential packages
 - GPU-specific drivers
-- Display manager (optional)
+- Display manager
-- Predefined configurations
+- Dots from Github

 ## 📦 Installed Packages